 To be assigned during first laboratory meeting; a full list of sections and corresponding TAs will be posted on the Syllabus page in Canvas when available.
 TAs hold weekly office hours in JHH 105.
 Office hours are posted on the Syllabus page in Canvas when available.

 GENERAL INFORMATION

 COREQUISITES

-CHM2046L is to be taken with CHM2046.
 Detailed prerequisite information and credit suitability can be found in the Undergraduate Catalog.

 MEETING TIMES